BIG MATHS BEAT THAT!

 Continuous Improvement

-Children typically stay on a ‘Big Maths Beat That!’ challenge for 8 to 12 weeks (about one term), gradually improving their score each week as they learn new skills.
-When they move up to a new challenge, they might only get 3 or 4 questions right at first—but the beauty of Big Maths is that children understand this and embrace it.
+Children typically remain on a ‘Big Maths Beat That!’ challenge for 8 to 12 weeks (approximately one school term), gradually improving their scores as they develop new skills.
+When they progress to a new challenge, it’s normal for them to answer only 3 or 4 questions correctly at first.
+However, one of the key strengths of Big Maths is that pupils understand and embrace this stage of learning.

 We strongly recommend class celebrations every week for each child who: